 However, capturing additional dimensions of data can make the analysis task more difficult.
 Longitudinal survey data can be challenging to conceptualize.
 For example, a decision needs to be made about studying daily data based on actual recorded time or by the “social day” timescale (where a day is between waking time and bedtime).
 Intuitively, achieving statistical significance may also be more difficult when survey-takers complete ED entries while subject to real-world influences (versus tightly controlled laboratory environments).

 Addressing the Open Issues

-To support the analysis of modern survey data, RexDB® by Prometheus Research offers an acquisition pipeline that collects data from various sources on a large scale, and transforms it into usable forms.
-The configurability of various querying and automated informatics tools that are integrated into the RexDB database means customized reports can be produced to assess the quality of crowdsourced survey data.
+To support the analysis of modern survey data, Prometheus Research’s RexRegistry offers an acquisition pipeline that collects data from various sources on a large scale, and transforms it into usable forms.
+The configurability of various querying and automated informatics tools that are integrated into RexRegistry means customized reports can be produced to assess the quality of crowdsourced survey data.
 For example, checks can be configured to flag when a crowdsourced survey population is increasingly biased towards or against participants from Western nations.
-Such flagging can be done in real time.
-Similarly, RexDB’s flexibility means it can handle highly dimensional data sets, such as those associated with smartphone-based surveys.
+Such flagging can be done in real-time.
+Similarly, RexRegistry’s flexibility means it can handle highly dimensional data sets, such as those associated with smartphone-based surveys.
 Customizable calculations can also help synthesize such complex survey data, such as to automatically group longitudinal data into social days instead of calendar days.

-Altogether, the flexibility of RexDB’s database structure, the customizability of integrated informatics tools, and the expert analysts backing these technologies can help mitigate the challenges of modern surveying, while maximizing their opportunities.
+Altogether, the flexibility of RexRegistry’s database structure, the customizability of integrated informatics tools, and the expert analysts backing these technologies can help mitigate the challenges of modern surveying, while maximizing their opportunities.